 As one of the most enchanting and atmospheric things to do in Cambodia, combine your Angkor Wat visit with Ta Prohm and Bayon temples.

-4. Come Face to Face with Smiling Giants at Bayon Temple
+4. Come face to face with the smiling giants at Bayon Temple

 Located in the small circuit together with Angkor Wat and Ta Prohm, the 12th-century Bayon temple is absolutely worth your time.

-To be completely honest, we didn’t expect Siem Reap to be such a party town.
-But it is and the famous Pub Street houses many restaurants, bars and clubs with music blasting out loud.
+We didn’t expect Siem Reap to be such a party town.
+But it is and the famous Pub Street is home to many restaurants, bars and clubs with music blasting out loud.

 Along the streets, you'll have carts tangled up with flashy LED lights and stocked with bottles of all kinds of alcohol.
 Some of the cocktails were quite weak but we did enjoy the fun and friendly atmosphere.